marek-g/rust-fui/fui/doc/layout.md

 * `Length::Exact(value)` - user specified size
 * `Length::Fill(value)` - fill the available space with a specified flex factor (flex factor express a weighted proportion of available space)

-Default width and height of the cell is `Length::Auto` but you can change this by specifing `default_width` and `default_height` attributes.
+Default width and height of the cell is `Length::Fill(1.0f32)` but you can change this by specifing `default_width` and `default_height` attributes.
 Additionally you have control of width and height of individual columns and rows by specyfing `widths` and `heights` attributes.

 You can also specify constraints for minimal and maximal row and column sizes with `default_min_width`, `default_max_width`,`default_min_height`, `default_max_height`, `min_widths`, `max_widths`, `min_heights` and `max_heights` attributes.